PaulaScharf/tof-takeovers/deployment/sensebox/README.md

 # mini_detector
 Refactored version of the code from advanced detector.
 This is more readable and only uses arduino files.
 When you train a new model you need to copy the resulting byte array into the `model_data.ino` file.
 Furthermore if you did not normalized the training data you need to set the variable "Normalized" at the top of `mini_detector.ino` to false.

 At the top of the `mini_detector.ino` there is a defined variable "BLUETOOTH".
-Per default it is set to false, which means that the prediction values will be send out through the serial connection.
-If it set to true, the prediction values will be send out via bluetooth low energy.
+Per default it is set to true, which means that the prediction values will be send out through via bluetooth low energy.
+If it set to false, the prediction values will be send out through the serial connection.

 # advanced_detector
 This code is more closely based on the [magic wand](https://github.com/petewarden/magic_wand) example code and contains a bit more overhead code and structuiring, that might come in handy sometime.